chimericdream/worldofpannotia.com/src/_feats/mental-leap.md

   description: |
     You can make amazing jumps.
   prerequisite: |
-    Str 13, _jump_ 5 ranks.
+    Str 13, {% skill_link jump %} 5 ranks.
   benefit: |
     To use this feat, you must expend your psionic focus.
-You gain a +10 bonus on a _jump_ check.
+You gain a +10 bonus on a {% skill_link jump %} check.
 ---